rega-cev/virulign-tutorial/README.md

 To demonstrate the working of this script with a relevant example, we downloaded the Genbank INSDSEQ XML file for the reference genome NC\_001477 ([link](www.ncbi.nlm.nih.gov/nuccore/NC\_001477)) of Dengue Serotype 1.
 The Genbank XML file is available at the [tutorial web page](https://github.com/rega-cev/virulign-tutorial).
+As the Dengue virus has only one ORF, we will generate one virulign XML file.
+When you open the Genbank file, and look for the CDS, you find that the ORF is located in the genome at position 95 until position 10273.

-The command needed for conversion is:
+Consequently, the command needed to convert the CDS to a virulign XML is:

     $ python genbank_to_virulign.py NC_001477.gbc.xml DENV1 95 10273

 The output of this command may need to be improved into a correct